DEWETRON/TRION-SDK/docs/06_XMLApiReference/XMLApiReference.rst

 ^^^^^^^^^^^^^

 This section roughly describes the acquisition capabilities of the board at hand.
-This example shows a TRION-2402-dACC-6-BNC (analogue sampling board with six analogue channels)
+This example shows a TRION-2402-dACC-6-BNC (analog sampling board with six analog channels)

 .. code-block:: XML